andrepichardo/04-gif-expert-app/README.md

 A simple and friendly GIF Search Engine App powered by GIPHY.

-This project was developed and tested using React, TailwindCSS, Vite, Jest & React Testing Library.
+This project was developed using React, TailwindCSS and Vite.

 ## How to run